Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Building a Massive Podcast Dataset

 \subsection{Identifying Speakers}

 A key limitation of Whisper is that it does not distinguish between speakers.
-In order to measure turn-level information from podcast conversations, we attempt to match speaking turns to speakers.
+In order to measure turn-level information from podcast conversations, we attempt to match speaking turns to speakers, using a combination of off-the-shelf and newly developed tools.

-\paragraph{Speaker Diarization} As a first step, we use \texttt{pyannote} \citep{Bredin23} to split audio files into individual speaker turns, using a process known as diarization.\footnote{Due to computational limitations and the speed of diarization, we only diarize 370K episodes in our initial dataset release, sampled randomly from the full set of transcribed episodes, but will update this in subsequent data releases.} \texttt{pyannote} determines the number of distinct speakers in a conversation, matching these speakers to generic labels (e.g., speaker$_1$, speaker$_2$, etc.).
+\paragraph{Speaker Diarization:} As a first step, we use \texttt{pyannote} \citep{Bredin23} to split audio files into individual speaker turns, using a process known as diarization.\footnote{Due to computational limitations and the speed of diarization, we only diarize 370K episodes in our initial dataset release, sampled randomly from the full set of transcribed episodes, but will update this in subsequent data releases.} \texttt{pyannote} determines the number of distinct speakers in a conversation, matching these speakers to generic labels (e.g., speaker$_1$, speaker$_2$, etc.).
 Each audio segment is then assigned to one of these speakers, which allows us to map each token from transcripts to a corresponding speaker turn, using audio timing information.
-After excluding speakers that make up less than 5\% of the total speaking time in an episode, we find that 37\% of episodes in our diarized data have only a single speaker, with 39\% having two speakers, and the rest having three or more.
-For additional details on diarization, please refer to Appendix \ref{app:diarization}.
+Validation against a sample of professional transcripts reveals a diarization word error rate of 2.1\% on average for a small sample of two-person conversations.
+(See Appendix \ref{app:diarization} for details).
+After excluding speakers that make up less than 5\% of the total speaking time in an episode, we find that 37\% of episodes in our diarized data have only a single speaker, with 39\% having two speakers, and the rest having $\ge$3.

-\paragraph{Speaker Labeling} Unfortunately, mapping generic speaker IDs to named speakers or speaker roles is difficult, as this information is not typically included in episode metadata in a structured format.
-As a step towards this, we begin by attempting to determine the names and voices of the host(s) and guest(s) for each episode.
+\paragraph{Identifying Host and Guest Names} Unfortunately, mapping generic speaker IDs to named speakers or speaker roles is difficult, as this information is not reliably included in episode metadata in a consistent format.
+As a step towards this, we develop a model to identify the names and voices of the host(s) and guest(s) for each episode.